IdentityVerification/license-usage-logs-uploader/README.md

 - `LICENSE_USAGE_LOGS_FACETEC_DIR_PATH` directory in which are available FaceTec Server Logs, logs should be mounted from the external directory by shared volume
   - default: `/facetec-license-usage-logs`

-- `PORT` at which is application available at http protocol
+- `PORT` at which is the application available at the HTTP protocol

 ### Maintenance

-Application is primarily designed to works as script triggered periodically by cron job definition, but to check is it application alive and to get current state without tracing logs it is possible to ping endpoint `/health` which is health check endpoint.
-If that endpoint is not alive then whole container should be restarted from the outside.
+Application is primarily designed to works as script triggered periodically by cron job definition, but to check is it application alive and to get a current state without tracing logs it is possible to ping endpoint `/health` which is health check endpoint.
+If that endpoint is not alive then the whole container should be restarted from the outside.